psiz-org/psiz/README.rst

 -----------------
 The name PsiZ (pronounced *sigh zeee*) is meant to serve as shorthard for the term *psychological embedding*.
-The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in computer vision to denote a latent feature space.
+The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.

 Quick Start
 -----------